You are here

 Cord for Life accepts NATIONAL MAIL-IN DONATIONS.
 Mothers must register by week 34 of pregnancy.

 Texas Cord Blood Bank is a division of the South Texas Blood & Tissue Center, and since 2014 is affiliated with GenCure.

+NOT COLLECTING.
 The J.P.
-McCarthy cord blood bank was founded in memory of a morning radio show host in Detroit.
-It is run by the Karmanos Cancer Institute.
+McCarthy cord blood bank is run by the Karmanos Cancer Institute.

 Life Line Stem Cell is strictly a collection organization that works with various laboratories.
 Life Line Stem Cell asks mothers to donate all of their afterbirth: umbilical cord blood, umbilical cord tissue, and the placenta.

 NOT COLLECTING.
 LifebankUSA and their parent company, Celularity, use donations of both cord blood and placenta to develop therapeutic products that are in clinical trials.

 LifeSouth Cord Blood Bank is a public donation program of LifeSouth Community Blood Centers.
 LifeSouth established the first public cord bank in the Southeastern United States and in June 2013 received the FDA BLA license for cord blood.